 A Mission Statement is significant for an understanding of the primary operations of an organization; this is especially the case for higher education as institutional types often appear monolithic; however, they vary institutionally by mission.
 The Mission Statement is also practical to the planning process as it sets the tone and direction of academic planning elements to be considered.
-The mission statement of Texas College was last reviewed and reshaped by the Board of Trustees in October of 2023.
+The mission statement of Texas College was last reviewed and reshaped by the Board of Trustees in October of 2024.
 The restated mission follows:

 Texas College is a Historically Black College founded in 1894, by the Colored Methodist Episcopal Church, now the Christian Methodist Episcopal Church (CME).
 Our mission continues to embody the principles of the Christian Methodist Episcopal Church.
-The College shall prepare students with competencies in critical and creative thinking related to the knowledge, skills, and abilities as defined in areas of study.
-Additionally, the College shall provide an environment to inspire intellectual, spiritual, ethical, moral, and social development, which empowers graduates to engage in life-long learning, leadership, and service.
-(Restated October 26, 2023)
+The College shall prepare students with competencies in critical and creative thinking related to the knowledge, skills and abilities as defined in the areas of study using different modalities of instruction.
+Additionally, the College shall provide an environment to inspire intellectual, spiritual, ethical moral and social development, which empowers graduates to engage in life-long learning, leadership, and service.
+(Restated and approved by the Board of Trustees, October 24, 2024).